fortunkam/webapp-serviceendpoint-custom-dns/readme.md

 - An App Service (Website + plan) running a simple node application, locked down using access restrictions and service endpoints
 - A Firewall that all outbound network traffic is routing through
 - An App Gateway that all inbound traffic to the app service is routed through.
-- A VM hosting a custom DNS Server.
+- A VM Scale Set hosting a custom DNS Forwarder, with a load balancer (A commented out version of the script exists for a single VM running the same scripts ).

 ## How does the inbound traffic get routed to my website